 Police search for motive after 49 hurt in Zimbabwe election blast

-HARARE: Police said on Sunday 49 people were hurt in the explosion at Zimbabwean President Emmerson Mnangagwa's weekend election rally, with the number expected to rise, but they were still searching for a motive for the blast.
+HARARE: Police said on Sunday they were searching for a motive for an explosion at Zimbabwean President Emmerson Mnangagwa's election rally that injured 49 people.

+Vice President Constantino Chiwenga, the general who led a de facto coup that forced long-time leader Robert Mugabe to resign in November, described Saturday's blast as a "terrorist act" that would not stop the July 30 presidential, parliamentary and local elections, Zimbabwe's first post-Mugabe vote.

+"The police will hunt down the criminals.
+They will be hunted down and they will be brought before the law," Chiwenga told a campaign rally of the ruling ZANU-PF party in the town of Chitungwiza, 30 km (20 miles) south of the capital Harare.

-Mnangagwa came to power in November after a de facto army coup forced his longtime mentor Robert Mugabe to resign.
-Mugabe later said he felt betrayed by his former protege, calling his presidency illegal.
+Mugabe has said he felt betrayed by Mnangagwa, his former protege, and has called his presidency illegal.

-Zimbabwe holds its first post-Mugabe election on July 30, with Mnangagwa, 75, and Nelson Chamisa, 40, the leader of the opposition Movement for Democratic Change, the main contenders.
+Mnangagwa, 75, and Nelson Chamisa, 40, the leader of the opposition Movement for Democratic Change, are the main contenders in next month's vote.

+Chiwenga's wife was among those injured and police said the toll could rise as more people came forward.

-National police spokeswoman Charity Charamba said police were pursuing leads on Saturday's blast at a stadium in Bulawayo, the opposition heartland where Mnangagwa's ruling ZANU-PF party has lost all national elections since 2000.
+National police spokeswoman Charity Charamba said police were pursuing leads after the blast at a stadium in Bulawayo, the opposition heartland where ZANU-PF has lost all national elections since 2000.
+Mnangagwa escaped injury.

-Mnangagwa escaped injury and said the explosion would not derail the election.

-"We expect the number to rise as some victims might come forward during the course of the day," Charamba told reporters, adding a "substantial reward" was being offered for information.
+Charamba told reporters a "substantial reward" was being offered for information.
 She did not give details.

 It was not clear who was responsible for the explosion, which Mnangagwa called a cowardly act, or how the security around the president was breached.

-Mnangagwa adopted most of Mugabe's security and bureaucratic system, fearing a complete overhaul, which the military had sought, could cause instability in government and likely cost him votes.
+Mnangagwa adopted most of Mugabe's security and bureaucratic system, fearing a complete overhaul, which the military had sought, could cause government instability and cost him votes.

 FACTIONS

-As internal security minister at independence in 1980, Mnangagwa built the system that protected and propped up Mugabe.
-But over the years, as tensions rose over who would succeed the 94-year-old, the system broke into factions.
+As internal security minister at independence in 1980, Mnangagwa built the system that protected Mugabe, but as tensions rose over who would succeed the 94-year-old, it broke into factions.

 Two sources close to Mnangagwa said some Mugabe loyalists in the security and government establishment were "hurting" over the November coup.

 "You cannot say this is a terrorist act and neither can you say it was done by state actors who want to take power.
-These are people who are hurting, who want to harm the president and they have access," one of the sources told Reuters, declining to be named due to the sensitivity of the issue.
+These are people who are hurting, who want to harm the president and they have access," one of the sources told Reuters, declining to be named.

-South African President Cyril Rampahosa condemned the attack on Mnangagwa and said the regional Southern African Development Community would "evaluate the incident and appropriate steps."
+South African President Cyril Rampahosa condemned the attack and said the regional Southern African Development Community would "evaluate the incident and appropriate steps."

-Among Zimbabwe's small but vibrant Twitter and Facebook communities, people posted various theories, including accusations that this was an inside job meant to gain sympathy votes in an opposition stronghold.
+Among Zimbabwe's small but vibrant Twitter and Facebook communities, people posted theories, including accusations this was an inside job meant to gain sympathy votes in an opposition stronghold.

 Hasnain Malik, global head of equity research at Exotix Capital said Saturday's incident could have been a result of tensions within Mnangagwa's government.